AHuss13/Regex-Breakdown/README.md

 ## Description

-The purpose of this gist was to learn the components of a regex and their meanings.
+The purpose of this project was to learn the components of a regex and their meanings.

 ## License